acarpente-denodo/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

     Query 20250204_010445_00022_ymwi5 failed: Iceberg table updates require at least format version 2 and update mode must be merge-on-read

-Iceberg tables do not support running multiple ``MERGE`` statements on the same table in parallel.
+Iceberg tables do not support running multiple :doc:`../sql/merge` statements on the same table in parallel.
 If two or more ``MERGE`` operations are executed concurrently on the same Iceberg table:

 * The first operation to complete will succeed.
 * Subsequent operations will fail due to conflicting writes and will return the following error: